claybie/rheinland-pfalz/README.md

 ## How To Play

 -	Install the client with [Lutris](https://lutris.net/games/final-fantasy-xi-online/) on Linux.
 Windows users can download it [here](http://www.playonline.com/ff11us/download/media/install_win.html).
+    - Your client must be up to date; you can sign up for a [free trial](https://na.store.square-enix-games.com/final-fantasy_-xi_-free-trial---digital) to get an updated client if you do not already have a retail account.
-    - Your client must be up to date; you must therefore maintain an active service account to play on Rheinland-Pfalz.
-Only the retail client will work.
+    - It is encouraged to maintain an active service account to play on the server, though not required.

 -	Connect to the server address <b>shadowhare.org</b> using [Ashita](https://ashitaxi.com/).
 If you need help connecting to a private server using Ashita, use [this guide](https://nocturnalsouls.net/__arch_i_ve_d/getting-setup/setup-ashita/).
     -  You will need to edit Ashita's configuration to point to the LSB version of xiloader instead of the default bootloader; you can get it from the LSB xiloader [Releases page](https://github.com/LandSandBoat/xiloader/releases).